 3. The owner of the exchange dies and takes all the coins to his grave

-One of the strangest stories in history of cryptocurrency: Gerald Cotten, owner of the Canadian Quadriga Exchange, recently died while traveling to India.
+One of the strangest stories in the history of cryptocurrency: Gerald Cotten, owner of the Canadian Quadriga Exchange, recently died while traveling to India.
 All the customers lost access to their funds because Cotten was apparently the only one to know the password.

 P.S.
-This is not only unprofessional and stupid, but also so careless that it seems almost impossible.
-The internet therefore thinks that Cotten is much more likely to have faked his own death.
+This is not only unprofessional and stupid but also so careless that it seems almost impossible.
+The internet, therefore, thinks that Cotten is much more likely to have faked his own death.

 4. Zero property

 You can store all the coins or tokens you buy on your exchange wallet, but you do not really own it.
 Exchange wallets differ from personal wallets because they are ideally “hot wallets” for trading.